-As part of the ongoing Fleet Replacement programme we are about to take delivery of nine state of the art Mercedes/Econ 6m3 and 9m3 capacity gritters.
-These will be put into service as the winter commences replacing selected existing fleet.
+As part of the ongoing Fleet Replacement programme, we have taken delivery of nine state of the art Mercedes/Econ 6m3 and 9m3 capacity gritters over the last two seasons.

 Fleet Services supply all the necessary expertise to keep the vehicle's operating at full capacity throughout the winter period.

-Five Hiltip spreaders and ploughs have been put in service and fitted to NCC 4x4 vehicles.
-These are placed across the operational areas and provide another highly useful piece of equipment that can be deployed rapidly to some of the more difficult areas across the network.
+Four Hilltip spreaders and ploughs have been put in service and fitted to NCC 4x4 vehicles.
+These are placed across the operational areas and gives us another highly useful piece of equipment that can be deployed rapidly to some of the more difficult areas across the network.
 This will reduce demand on our gritting fleet and allow it to continue to be dedicated to the primary and secondary network during snow events.

-Salt Management

-The operation is delivered from 11 manned or unmanned depots across Northumberland.
-Michael Carle has the responsibility for ordering and management of salt and will oversee the ordering, delivery and ongoing monitoring of stock levels throughout the winter period for each depot assisted by the area based Quantity Surveyors.
-As mentioned above our new route optimisation software will also monitor exact salt use across the entire fleet and across the network.
+Salt Management The operation is delivered from 10 manned or unmanned depots across Northumberland.
+Andy Olive has the responsibility for ordering and management of salt and will oversee the ordering, delivery, and ongoing monitoring of stock levels throughout the winter period for each depot assisted by the area-based Quantity Surveyors.
+As mentioned above our route optimisation software will also monitor exact salt use across the entire fleet and across the network.
 This will provide the most accurate salt usage data the Council has ever received.

-At the end of last season, we had 14,000T of salt in stock across Northumberland.
+At the end of last season (2022/23), we had 31,000T of salt in stock across Northumberland.
 This is being replenished in all of our main depots and we will have a starting stock of 44,000 tonnes at the commencement of winter.
 This includes our strategic reserve in Powburn which holds 6,000 tonnes to add to Northumberland's resilience levels.